If you’re just starting out or are a seasoned professional, it’s important to have good quality tools that will last and do your job well.

 Not only for auto mechanics, but any DIY guy must also have a heat gun as well to do his works perfectly.
 These machines are so versatile that you will find them in almost all industries, no matter whether it is plumbing, painting, car repair, or jewelry making.

 21. Sanding Blocks

-A set of sanding blocks allow you to finish edges and corners perfectly, as well as ensuring that your work is even.
-A general four-piece kit includes one with coarse grit for major scratches, medium grit for small or deep scratch repair (or removing paint), fine grit for ultra smooth finishes on glossy surfaces like chrome trim pieces, and an extra coarse pad which can be used wet or dry.
+A set of sanding blocks allow you to finish edges and corners perfectly, as well as ensure that your work is even.
+A general four-piece kit includes one with coarse grit for major scratches, medium grit for small or deep scratch repair (or removing paint), fine grit for ultra-smooth finishes on glossy surfaces like chrome trim pieces, and an extra coarse pad which can be used wet or dry.

-Like heat gun, these are also found across different industries and you won’t regret buying a set of these.
+Like heat guns, these are also found across different industries and you won’t regret buying a set of these.

 22. Slide Hammer

 The slide hammer is used to move heavy metal parts, such as ball joints and axles.
 The tool consists of two arms that are connected by a rod or bar with the top arm fixed in place.
 When you push down on the lower arm it moves up pushing against an object and forcing it to slide out from its position.

 These are not required primarily but will come in handy when you start working on various types of projects.